MicrosoftDocs/memdocs/windows-365/enterprise/device-images.md

   - WebRTC Redirector (Teams).
   - Microsoft Teams (Teams).
   - Microsoft Edge settings like sleeping tabs, startup boost, and first time optimizations based on Azure AD and synchronization.
-  - Microsoft Outlook first-time configuration settings (auto log-on based on Azure AD profile, support for other profiles).
+  - Microsoft Outlook first-time configuration settings (auto log on based on Azure AD profile, support for other profiles).
 - **Images with OS optimizations**: These are Windows Enterprise images optimized for improved performance on virtualized environments and on lower end hardware configurations.
 The following settings are pre-applied:
   - Services optimized for virtualization.
   - UWP packages removed.